 Cash loans for air conditioner

-The personal loan you may be approved for through one of our lenders can be used and spent essentially like cash.
+The cash loan you may be approved for through one of our lenders can be used and spent essentially like cash.
 In other words, you can use your funds to cover almost any personal cost.

 As a result, you could use your air-con loan to cover: